 Addiction: a compulsive, chronic, physiological or psychological need for a habit-forming substance, behaviour, or activity having harmful physical, psychological, or social effects and typically causing well-defined symptoms (such as anxiety, irritability, tremors, or nausea) upon withdrawal or abstinence : the state of being addicted. merriam-webster

 Our food, what we drink, the bills we pay, all chip away at our original design and make us into a tribe of disconnected, mentally ill and addicted consumers.
 Personally, I can literally see the definition of how we live within the official definition of addiction above.

 So, what’s the cure?
-We need to get off the 21st-century, make them into drones project and rediscover what makes us mentally whole; love kindness and connection are fundamental for humans to thrive and be well.
-Therefore, If we reinvent ourselves and move towards true happiness, the road to mental wellness will be a shorter, smoother and afar less arduous ride.
+We need to get off the 21st-century, make them into drones project and rediscover what makes us mentally whole; love, kindness and connection are fundamental for humans to thrive and be well.
+Therefore, if we re-invent ourselves and move towards true happiness, the road to mental wellness will be a shorter, smoother and far less arduous ride.
 Yes indeed, we can do better.